Attention Boosting Program

 Other children may have a genetic predisposition for ADHD as well as some environmental factors that contribute to their symptoms.

 As a part of our 12-week program, we establish a thorough list of modifiable factors that can help each patient improve his/her attention naturally.
 Our brain coaches make a list of such factors at the beginning of the program and help our patients make healthier choices every day.
-Neurofeedback therapy, in parallel with brain coaching, also helps them become calmer more and more focused.
+Neurofeedback treatment, in parallel with brain coaching, also helps them become calmer more and more focused.

 Each of our patients undergoes formal cognitive testing and qEEG at the beginning, at 6 weeks, and 12 weeks.
 We nearly always see remarkable improvements in the scores of our patients.
 This is in part due to the habit forming nature of our program.
 Patients are often encouraged when they see objective improvements in their formal cognitive tests and qEEGs, along with the compliments they receive from their family and classmates, and as a result become more confident.